 2. Depending on how thick your evergreen foliage is, you may want to go back around the wire 2 or 3 times, ensuring the metal is completely covered.
 Overlap the stems so that the leaves of one are covering the bare stem of another.

 3. Take your extra foliage and begin to add it in between the evergreen leaves.
 Moss works particularly well at bulking out your wreath.
-You can now add flowers to add colour and brighten up the greenery.
+You can now add flowers to inject colour and brighten up the greenery.
 Keep securing these extra pieces with a single wrap of wire.

 4. Finally, finish your wreath with berries or pine cones for a seasonal touch.
 Try spray painting your pine cones in gold, silver or fake snow to add even more festive spirit to your wreath!